k8snetworkplumbingwg/whereabouts/README.md

 You can compile from this repo (with `./hack/build-go.sh`) and copy the resulting binary onto each node in the `/opt/cni/bin` directory (by default).

 ## Example Config

+Included here is an entire CNI configuration.
+Whereabouts only cares about the `ipam` section of the CNI config.
+In particular this uses `macvlan` plugin.

 ```
 {